Rebuild Our Schools

 As a graduate of Prince George's County public schools, Matt knows how important it is for students to have a safe, clean learning environment that's filled with positive reinforcement for students.
 Both Prince George's and Anne Arundel Counties have over a combined $2 billion school repairs backlog.
 In Prince George's County alone, there are 88 schools with lead-contaminated pipes.
 This is a major public health concern, and there is no excuse for us not to act.
 Within District 21 specifically, we must build a new High Point High School and renovate our elementary and middle schools.

 Fight Income Inequality

 In recent years, Maryland legislators have cut estate taxes for the wealthiest residents and handed out over $100 million in tax breaks to corporations, such as Lockheed Martin and Marriott.
-Matt will prioritize policies that empower working families, including a $15 minimum wage, paid family leave, affordable housing, and support for small businesses.
+Matt will prioritize policies that empower working families, including a $15 minimum wage, paid family leave, affordable child care, affordable housing, and support for small businesses.
 Matt will also work to support non-traditional business models, such as B-Corporations, co-ops, and employee-owned businesses.